johans-work/paid-source/README.md

 Sell the right to say "I own this" and for it to be true.
 Give copies, sell ownership.
 Free the free copies, and turn them into leads for your next sale.

+Simply include a link to your author profile and product profile that provides clear terms of ownership, the price, and convenient ways to pay.

 # Why does it work?

 Almost all transactions have no legal or government enforcement, and licenses and copyright laws really are meaningless to average consumers.
 Lawyers are only for big fish, and the police don't arrest consumers for lying their order was stolen.
 Bad actors exist, but they're a minority, and mostly chalked up as the cost of doing business even for the banks and credit card companies.